legal update·9 min read

 CIT Invalidates Section 122 Tariffs: May 7, 2026 Ruling

-What the Court of International Trade's May 7, 2026 Section 122 ruling means for importers, refund expectations, CAPE, and entries with 9903.03.* codes.
+What the Court of International Trade's May 7 and May 20, 2026 Section 122 orders and the Federal Circuit's administrative stay mean for importers, refund expectations, CAPE, and entries with 9903.03.* codes.

 Quick Answer